Watch now: Illinois election officials monitoring cyberattack threat

 Dietrich said it’s not feasible for outside parties to remotely hack into tabulation systems on election day and change votes, and changing votes isn’t likely the hackers’ real goal.

+"We don't wait until an election is in progress to start doing these things," Fahnestock said.
+"It's something we do throughout the year and we feel confident that our information and the election will be as secure as we can make it."

+Employees at the Bloomington Election Commission and the McLean County Clerk's office are trained and reminded frequently on how to avoid phishing emails, how to send and receive emails, and how to detect suspicious information.

 No voter records or information were changed by the 2016 data breach, and election results were also not affected, Dietrich said.
-But the Russian hackers were able to access the personal information of around five hundred thousand Illinois voters, and concerns that that could happen again remain.
+But the Russian hackers were able to access the personal information of around 500,000 Illinois voters, and concerns that that could happen again remain.

 “The point isn't that someone could come in and erase voter data.
 Because they tried that in 2016,” Dietrich said.
 “The point is that an intruder doesn't have to be successful in doing anything.
 All they have to do is get into a system and it shakes voter confidence.”